← Back to Case Studies

 Evaluation

-• Product descriptions and brand docs split into semantically coherent sections — value proposition, feature list, objections, tone and style.
+• Product descriptions and brand docs are split into semantically coherent sections: value proposition, feature list, objection handling, tone and style guidance.
+This is more structured than generic text chunking because copy generation needs specific context types, not just "nearby text."

-• Only the most relevant sections for a given request are included in the prompt to avoid context overload and keep generations focused.
+• Only sections relevant to a given request are included in the prompt — product features for a product-focused ad, tone guidance for a brand-sensitive audience — to avoid context overload and keep generations focused.

-• Vector similarity search pulls the most relevant chunks of product/brand context based on the incoming request (product_id, platform, audience).
+• Vector similarity search pulls the most relevant chunks based on the incoming request (product_id, platform, audience), with metadata filters ensuring we never mix contexts across different brands or accounts.

 • Manually curated test set of synthetic briefs measured whether generated copy correctly reflected the product description, followed tone guidelines, and included a clear CTA.